-One full-time day custodian and two full-time evening custodians are assigned to Virginia Primrose Elementary School and are responsible for keeping classrooms and facilities clean, safe, and in good repair and working order.
-Each morning before students arrive on campus, the day custodian inspects facilities for graffiti, safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-Restrooms and supplies are checked routinely throughout the day and cleaned as needed.
-The principal and custodians communicate regularly regarding campus maintenance and safety issues.
+Each morning before students arrive on campus, the day custodian, secretary, district safety officers, and assistant principal inspect facilities for graffiti, safety hazards, or other conditions that need attention prior to students and staff entering school grounds.
+Restrooms are checked for cleanliness by the custodian at designated times throughout the day and cleaned as needed.
+The school administration and custodians communicate regularly regarding campus maintenance and safety issues.
 Daily housekeeping and cleaning takes place in the evening.
 When students and staff are on intersession or school break, custodial teams focus on deep cleaning of carpets, floors, windows, restrooms, and other major components of the campus.

 An electronic work order process is in place for non-routine school repairs and maintenance projects.
-School staff submit work orders to the school secretary who forwards all work orders to the district's maintenance department who identifies the scope of the project and then assigns the project to either district maintenance technicians/specialists or site custodians.
+School staff submit work orders to the designated clerical staff who forwards all work orders to the district's maintenance department who identifies the scope of the project and then assigns the project to either district maintenance technicians/specialists or site custodians.
 Each site custodian is capable of handling general repairs; projects requiring specialists or third party contractors are completed by the district's maintenance department.
 Emergency repairs are typically resolved immediately by either school custodians or district maintenance specialists.